-Concerts, performances, and “salons” where the public and guests can discuss some of the topics that underline our exhibitions: from a musical show for toddlers with Spirito to a discussion led by the urban research lab LALCA, to a participatory performance with Myriam Lefkowitz or podcasts broadcast in the presence of their authors...
+Concerts, performances, and “salons” where the public and guests can discuss some of the topics that underline our exhibitions: the complete program is available in our agenda.

-In-situ workshops, where visitors can interact with artists, dancers, and musicians, for and of all ages; displays of off-site projects spearheaded by the museum; performances by high school students; works from adult workshops, student proposals, and as often as possible, collective invitations: for example the hanging of sumptuous embroidered milayas by South Sudanese women, posters by composer Hans Berg present in the exhibition on the second floor, family yoga visits, and choreographed presentations by CNSMD students…These are just some of the activities and events to come!
+In-situ workshops, where visitors can interact with artists, dancers, and musicians, for and of all ages; displays of off-site projects spearheaded by the museum; performances by high school students; works from adult workshops, student proposals, and as often as possible, collective invitations.

 A special programme for children is available throughout the season in the form of free events at weekends and group workshops: games, workshops with artists, concerts, visual experiments, etc.